neha-galande/real_time_voice_emotion_detector/README.md

 The gui file is saved as speech.py.

+This is the link for demonstration video of working model--

 #To use the emotion and voice tone detection model, follow the given steps: